Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 4. Gyeon Quartz Mohs — Best for Gloss Addicts

 Gyeon Quartz Mohs has a reputation built on one thing: gloss.
-The depth of reflection on a dark colour in direct sun is genuinely striking.
+The depth of reflection on a dark color in direct sun is genuinely striking.
 If gloss is your primary objective, this is your product.
 The trade-off is that Mohs is not beginner-friendly — short working time, and it doesn't telegraph its flash as clearly as the CarPro products.
 Applied correctly, durability is rated at three-plus years with strong hydrophobicity.

 Pros